Sam-Seaberry/Multi-thread/README.md

-# Multi-thread
+# Safe Multi-threading program
-simple multithreadding code written in C++
+Bus link access controller using multithreadding code written in C++

-Assignment from EEEN30052 concurrent systems
+Using unique thread locks gives the program total safety from deadlock, starvation, and livelock.